EnderMagician/LTNC-hangman/README.md

 - Download the whole reposition and extract it, both "hangman" files and "resource" are specificially have to be in the same folder.

 - You can compile with makefile if your PC has mingw installed, with "mingw32-make" command on your terminal.
 Otherwise compile it with c++ compliler.

+---

+## Contact

+- Should you have any question, please contact me via my email: enderteyes@gmai.com.